 Before we start to talk about what law firm marketing is, and what the best ways to market your law firm, it's crucial to establish the right mindset.

-The Internet is rife with misconceptions about marketing and firm growth, and it's essential to sift through the noise.
+The Internet is rife with misconceptions about legal marketing and firm growth, and it's essential to sift through the noise.

 Most advice will start by jumping straight into the tactics.
 That’s because the people writing it only know tactics.
 They’re foot soldiers too close to the ground to see the big picture.

 And foot soldiers don’t win wars.